 Sabrina Tour is a commercial litigator with trial and arbitration experience.
 She has tried cases both to the bench and to the jury, and has participated in arbitrations in the US and abroad.
+She has handled all aspects of litigation, including pre-suit investigation, discovery, motions, trials, and appeals.
 Sabrina’s practice focuses primarily on commercial litigation, oil and gas, and sports law.

 J.D., Vanderbilt University Law School, 2014

 The Honorable Ewing Werlein, Jr. U.S. District Court, Southern District of Texas (2012)